Obesity hypoventilation syndrome (OHS)Pickwickian syndrome

 - Increased risk for accidents or mistakes at work

 OHS can also cause heart problems, such as:

 When to Contact a Medical Professional

 Contact your provider if you are very tired during the day or have any other symptoms that suggest OHS.

 Maintain a healthy weight.
 Use your CPAP or BiPAP treatment as your provider prescribed.

 Malhotra A, Powell F. Disorders of ventilatory control.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 26th ed.
 Philadelphia, PA: Elsevier; 2020:chap 80.

-Mokhlesi B. Obesity-hypoventilation syndrome.
-In: Kryger M, Roth T, Dement WC, eds.
+Mokhlesi B, Tamisier R. Obesity-hypoventilation syndrome.
+In: Kryger M, Roth T, Goldstein CA, Dement WC, eds.
 Principles and Practice of Sleep Medicine.
-6th ed.
-Philadelphia, PA: Elsevier; 2017:chap 120.
+7th ed.
+Philadelphia, PA: Elsevier; 2022:chap 138.